 New Mexico and the phrase the “Land of Enchantment” are synonymous, and while the state of New Mexico is most certainly that, it is actually so much more.
-Stunning desert vistas, high alpine peaks of the most southern portion of the Rocky Mountains, charming adobe homes and dwellings, thriving art communities and chilies are only the tip of the iceberg in the 47th state.
-UFO sightings in Roswell, a thriving hot springs scene and monks that brew beer are just a few more opportunities that await those willing to explore New Mexico.
-These curiosities coupled with the fact that New Mexico is the 5th largest state but holds a population of only 2 million people means it is a place with lots of space to explore.
+Stunning desert vistas, high alpine peaks of the most southern portion of the Rocky Mountains, charming adobe homes and dwellings, thriving art communities, and chilis are only the tip of the iceberg in the 47th state.
+UFO sightings in Roswell, a thriving hot springs scene, and monks that brew beer are a few more opportunities that await those willing to explore New Mexico.
+These curiosities coupled with the fact that New Mexico is the 5th largest state, but holds a population of only 2 million people, means it is a place with a lot of space to explore.

-With so much space and diverse land, we will focus on the northern high desert and Rocky Mountain portion of this interesting state.
-Starting in the state capital of Santa Fe, with it’s thriving arts and epicurean scenes we will explore the pinon and juniper laced trails, high alpine lakes near Santa Fe’s namesake ski area and wander the historic adobe buildings of the oldest state capital in the United States.
-From here we travel along the beautiful “High Road” to Taos with an overnight stop in the charming village of Chimayo with its historic chapel and centuries-old family weaving traditions.
+With so much space and diverse land, we focus on the northern high desert and Rocky Mountain portion.
+Starting in the state capital of Santa Fe, with its thriving arts and epicurean scenes, we explore the piñon and juniper laced trails, high alpine lakes near Santa Fe’s namesake ski area, and wander the historic adobe buildings of the oldest state capital in the United States.
+From here we travel along the beautiful “High Road” to Taos with an overnight stop in the charming village of Chimayo, with its historic chapel and centuries old family weaving traditions.

-After a night spent in a lovely family-run B&B and delectable dinner at Rancho de Chimayo we continue our journey to the mountain town and artist colony of Taos.
+After a night spent in a lovely family-run B&B and delectable dinner at Rancho de Chimayo, we continue our journey to the mountain town and artist colony of Taos.
 For years people have come to Taos to find artistic inspiration and the abundant outdoor recreation opportunities available in the surrounding landscape.
-We will spend our time in Taos exploring local classic trails leading us deep into the Rio Grande Gorge and attempting to summit New Mexico’s highest peak, Wheeler Peak at 13,161 feet above sea level!
-Our last day’s hike- we feel our legs and lungs have had enough we will take a guided tour of the oldest intact dwelling in North America, the iconic Taos Pueblo.
+We spend our time in Taos exploring local classic trails leading us deep into the Rio Grande Gorge and attempting to summit New Mexico’s loftiest peak, Wheeler Peak at 13,161 feet above sea level!
+After our last day’s hike, and we feel our legs and lungs have had enough, we take a guided tour of the oldest intact dwelling in North America, the iconic Taos Pueblo.

-After breakfast, we transfer 15 minutes by van to St. Johns College on the outskirts of town and the trailhead to Atalaya Mountain.
-This is a favorite hike amongst Santa Fe locals and it winds us through dry arroyos and pinion and juniper forest en route to the summit of Atalaya Mountain.
-Once on top, we enjoy the views down to Santa Fe, north to Apache Canyon and Glorieta Baldy Peak, and west to the Jemez Mountains.
-Following the hike, we transfer back to the hotel where you have time to enjoy its amenities or wander the historic streets of Santa Fe.
+After breakfast we transfer 15 minutes by van to St. Johns College on the outskirts of town and the trailhead to Atalaya Mountain.
+This is a favorite hike amongst Santa Fe locals.
+It winds us through dry arroyos and piñon and juniper forest en route to the summit of Atalaya Mountain.
+Once on top we enjoy the views down to Santa Fe, north to Apache Canyon and Glorieta Baldy Peak, and west to the Jemez Mountains.
+Following the hike, we transfer back to the hotel where you have time to enjoy its amenities or wander the historical streets of Santa Fe.

-Following breakfast and packing our bags we leave Santa Fe and travel 10 miles northwest of town to access the trailhead for Diablo Canyon.
-We start by hiking through an arroyo that will allow us access into the canyon.
-Pleasant hiking eventually brings us to a the Rio Grande and what was once the working Buckman Ranch.
-Enjoy the lazy river for some time and then wander back to the van for the drive to Chimayo, a quaint and historic little town on the High Road to Taos.
+After breakfast, we leave Santa Fe and travel to the neighborhood trailhead for the Tesuque Creek Trail.
+Following the peaceful and beautiful wooded creek we will hike a nice 5-mile loop and have the option to add on a bit more at the far end.
+Following the hike we jump back in the van for the drive to Chimayo, a quaint and historic little town on the High Road to Taos.
 Chimayo is well-known as the home to El Santuario de Chimayo, a small adobe church that has become known as the “Lourdes of America”.
 Thousands of people a year pilgrimage to the church in search of the Holy Dirt that is known to possess remarkable curative powers.
-We tour the church and also check in with the Ortega family and Ortega Weaving.
+We tour the church and also check in with the Ortega family and their weaving operation.

 We pack up our bags and continue north on the High Road to Taos.
-In route we stop on the outskirts of town to hike the base of Taos Canyon and the Devisadero Loop trail.
-A local favorite, this moderate loop is located on the sunny side of Taos Canyon and winds it’s way through the low-growing pinon and juniper forest on the front side and also through a more forested area of pines on the backside of the loop.
-Located at the top of this hike are a unique stone circle of rocks along with a couple well-crafted stone chairs.
-After a rest on the summit chairs, we close the loop and head back to the van and drive the quick 10 minutes into Taos and our well-appointed hotel.
-Distance: 5 miles.
-Elevation Gain/ Loss: 1100 feet.
+En-route we stop on the outskirts of town to hike the base of Taos Canyon and the Devisadero Loop trail.
+A local favorite, this moderate loop is located on the sunny side of Taos Canyon, and winds its way through the low-growing piñon and juniper forest on the front side and also through a more forested area of pines on the backside of the loop.
+Located at the top of this hike are a unique stone circle of rocks and a couple well-crafted stone chairs.
+After a rest on the summit chairs we close the loop and head back to the van and drive the quick 10 minutes into Taos and our well-appointed hotel.